 Go to an in-network urgent care facility

 Do healthcare materials provided to your employees list remote care as an option?
-If an employee’s child is showing worrisome symptoms on a weekend night, they don’t have to wait until Monday morning for a diagnosis.
+If an employee’s child shows worrisome symptoms on a weekend, they don’t have to wait until Monday for a diagnosis.
 With access to remote care like Doctor on Demand, they can receive answers 24/7 from board-certified medical professionals.

 Negotiate healthcare bills

-Many employees don’t know that they can negotiate prices on medical service received.
+Many employees don’t know that they can negotiate prices on medical services received.
 If they are receiving care at an out-of-network provider, it might actually be easier for them to negotiate lower prices.
-Unlike care received at in-network health centers, care at out-of-network locations frequently have not been negotiated to a lower price by an insurance carrier.
+Unlike care received at in-network health centers, care at out-of-network locations frequently has not been negotiated to a lower price by an insurance carrier.